liorerez7/SheetCell/README.md

 ### Basic Features

 - **Spreadsheet Interface**
-  An intuitive grid layout for data entry and manipulation, emulating familiar spreadsheet functionalities.
+  Familiar grid layout for data entry and manipulation, similar to conventional spreadsheet applications.

 - **Real-Time Collaboration**
-  Multiple users can work on the same sheet simultaneously, with updates synchronized across all clients.
+  Multiple users can edit the same sheet simultaneously, with updates reflected in real-time for all connected users.

 - **Cell Operations**
-  - Update cell values and see dependent cells highlighted.
+  - Update cell values and view dependencies.
-  - View and manage neighboring cells and dependent relationships within the sheet.
-  - Add, edit, and delete ranges for grouped operations.
+  - Manage ranges for grouped operations.

 ### Advanced Features

 - **Sorting and Filtering**
-  - Sort data within specified ranges with multi-column support.
-  - Filter data based on multiple criteria across different columns for customized views.
+  - Multi-column sorting and flexible filtering for customized data views.

 - **Graphing and Visualization**
-  - Generate line charts, bar charts, and other graphs from selected data ranges.
+  - Create line, bar, and other charts from selected data ranges with real-time statistics for maximum, minimum, and average values.
-  - View real-time statistics (e.g., max, min, average) for selected data sets.

 - **Dynamic Analysis**
-  - **RunTime Analysis**: Experiment with hypothetical data changes to see their impact on dependent cells without permanently modifying the sheet.
+  - Run-time analysis to experiment with data changes and observe dependencies without permanently modifying the sheet.

 - **Auto-Complete and Find & Replace**
-  - Auto-complete patterns based on identified sequences within the data.
+  - Auto-complete based on detected patterns and sequence predictions.
-  - Find specific values within the grid and replace them with new ones, with an option to preview changes.
+  - Find and replace values with a preview option.

 - **Permissions and User Management**
-  - Define access levels (e.g., owner, reader, writer) for each user.
-  - Manage permissions directly through the dashboard.
+  - Access levels (Owner, Reader, Writer) for each user, managed directly through the dashboard.

 - **Real-Time Chat**
-  - Communicate with other users directly within the application to facilitate collaborative work.
+  - Built-in chat for seamless communication between users.

 ---

 ## Architecture

-This project follows an MVC (Model-View-Controller) architecture and uses a client-server model to manage data synchronization and interactions across users.
+This project follows an MVC architecture and a client-server model to synchronize data across multiple users.

 ### Server-Side

-- **Java Servlets**: Handle client requests, manage business logic, and ensure data consistency.
+- **Java Servlets**: Handle requests and manage session data.
-- **Data Persistence**: Implemented for session management and version tracking of the sheets.
+- **Data Persistence**: Supports session and version tracking.

 ### Client-Side

-- **JavaFX**: For a responsive and interactive UI.
+- **JavaFX**: For a responsive, interactive UI.
-- **FXML**: Used to design the UI components for different screens.
+- **FXML**: For UI component design across screens.
-- **HttpRequestManager**: Manages HTTP requests sent to the server for CRUD operations, sheet updates, and user management.
+- **HttpRequestManager**: Manages HTTP requests to handle CRUD operations and sheet updates.

 ---

 ## Technologies Used

 - Java 11+
-- JavaFX for the user interface
+- JavaFX for UI
-- FXML for UI layout design
+- FXML for layout design
 - MVC architecture
-- Tomcat server (or specify server used)
+- Tomcat server
-- Gson for JSON parsing and data transfer objects (DTOs)
+- Gson for JSON serialization

 ---